-Your resume is your first impression with the employer and you have less than thirty seconds to make it.
-It’s important that you customize your resume for each position that you apply to so that you can highlight your relevant skills and experience based on the job posting.
-Here are the basics to get you started.
+Your resume is the first impression an employer will have of you, and you have less than thirty seconds to make it.
+It’s important that you customize your resume for each position that you apply to, so that you can highlight your relevant skills and experience based on the job posting.
+Here are some basics to get you started.

-- Do keep your resume no longer than 2 pages.
+- Keep your resume no longer than two pages.
 If it’s any longer, nobody will read it.

-- Do proofread your resume.
+- Proofread your resume.
 Most employers will discard resumes with spelling or grammatical errors.

-- Do be consistent in your formatting and verb tense.
+- Be consistent in your formatting and verb tense.

 - Don’t lie on your resume.
 If you get caught, you’ll lose the job and the reference.